 People learn differently.
 Some learn from hearing, some from watching, and some from doing.
 This is a major factor when considering technology.
 You also have to consider that millennials are dominating the American workforce, bringing with them a significant set of changes to how we work and lead teams.
 Understanding the gaps in how your teams learn is critical to implementing the most effective sales training curriculum.
 IDs are skilled at understanding different adult learning styles and know the ideal teaching method to build the most effective training curriculum for closing those gaps.

 Start with an assessment to help you know where to begin.
-An assessment tool, such as UPtick from Selleration, is great at helping you understand the skills, acumen, behavior, and intelligence of your teams.
+An assessment tool is great at helping you understand the skills, acumen, behavior, and intelligence of your teams.
 Such tools can identify hunters versus farmers, fixed versus open mindsets, work ethic types, and technology adopters versus resisters.
 This is especially important when deploying sales specialists by role.

 Once you know their skills and weaknesses, coaching is critical to ensuring your teams are applying the new skills they have learned.
 As a leader, you want your people playing to their strengths—while you coach them through their weaknesses.
 Recently, we were told that 80% of sales managers say they conduct sales coaching, while 80% of reps say they do not receive sales coaching.
 So for many, training is informal or at best ad hoc.
 There’s not much formal coaching taking place.

-Software, such as WideAngle, ensures managers are performing individual coaching and focused on the most impactful areas.
-It also allows you to document formal training and align with key performance metrics.
+Use software that ensures managers are performing individual coaching and focused on the most impactful areas.
+Document formal training and align with key performance metrics.
 Combining tools like UPtick with WideAngle helps you understand the gaps, provide suggestions for improvement, and facilitate one-on-one coaching sessions.
 It’s important for coaching to become a process and not an event.